Female poses – 9 expert posing tips for photographing women

 9. Speaking of jawlines in female portrait photography…

-Not all head positions are about attitude.
-The angle of the head makes a huge difference to defining the jawline, even for women with already firm jawlines.
-For those of us who are carrying a little weight below our chins, the slightest movement of the head in the right direction will have the same effect as weeks of dieting!
+Not all head positions in female portraits are about attitude.
+Head angle in female posing makes a huge difference to defining the jawline, even for women with already firm jawlines.
+For those of us who are carrying a little weight below our chins, the slightest movement of the head in the right direction has the same effect as weeks of dieting!

-This pose feels weird and looks a bit strange from the side, but it’s a great trick for men and women.
+This pose feels weird and looks a bit strange from the side, but it’s a great posing trick for women and men.

-If she pushes her face towards the camera (the way a turtle would), she’ll have a more defined jawline.
+When a woman pushes her face towards the camera (the way a turtle would), it creates a more defined jawline.
 She’ll feel it in the back of her neck if she’s doing it right.

-Angling the head in female poses for firmer jawline
+Wrong and right way to angle the head in women poses for firmer jawline

 Steps for improving portrait photography poses for women

 • Scour Pinterest for poses you like and then reference them on your phone if you need a reminder during a shoot.
-You can either just have a quick look yourself, before you demonstrate the pose, or you can show her the image on your phone.
+You can either just have a quick look yourself, before you demonstrate the pose, or you can show your subject the image on your phone.

 • Don’t try to remember too many photo poses for women all at once.
 Start with three.
 Get really comfortable with the poses so that you don’t have to think about it and then learn another three.
 It’s easier to build up your knowledge gradually than trying to cram it all into your brain at once.